 The meta in Warzone has always been dominated by assault rifles and snipers.
 The submachine guns come into play as a good secondary weapon for close combat, but that's pretty much it… right?
 Almost.
 From time to time, a shotgun or an LMG suddenly appears in the meta.
 One would think that LMGs with their large magazines and enormous damage would be the perfect weapons for huge maps in Warzone, but since they are usually so slow, there are very few that have ever really caught on.

 Nevertheless, with every integration of a new CoD game into Warzone there was at least one LMG that was completely broken and abnormally strong.
 Although they were quickly nerfed, of course, these few machine guns can at least keep up with the current meta to this day.
 In Vanguard Royale, the game is currently dominated by an LMG, in fact.
-So let's take a look at which five LMGs in Warzone are still viable and able to compete with the current top-tier weapons.
+So let's take a look at the best LMGs in Warzone, the 5 which are still viable and able to compete with the current top-tier weapons.

-The MG 82 was completely broken when it was introduced in Black Ops Cold War Season 4.
-The MG 82's ridiculous rate of fire makes it difficult to control, if you can handle it, then you'll chop up.
+The MG 82 was completely broken when it was introduced in Black Ops Cold War Season 4, and while it's been nerfed a few times, it's still strong.
+The MG 82's ridiculous rate of fire makes it difficult to control, but if you can handle it, then you'll chop up.
 Sure, it takes a few attachments and a lot of practice to get the MG 82 in a good place, but then you have a real shredder.
 Even after multiple nerfs, this weapon can still do tremendous damage in the right hands.
 This is the current meta attachment setup.

 How Should You Play With An LMG In Warzone?